-Will we have a tour escort with us from Hawaii?
+Will we have a host with us from Hawaii?

-Yes, Alex Dold will be your tour host and accompany you from Honolulu (provided there are a minimum of 12 people flying together).
+Yes, Alex Dold will accompany you from Honolulu (so long as we have at least 12 people flying together).
 He will see to it that you are taken care of en route.
-On tour a multi-lingual tour director will take over and look after your needs.
-This tour director is a professional who has covered the area many times and is well acquainted with the different aspects of the countries you are visiting.
+On tour a multi-lingual tour director will join us and also look after our needs.
+This tour director is a professional who has covered the area many times and is well acquainted with the different aspects of Canada.